chancecardona/ANN_for_antenna_design/README.md

    Typically each (complex) pole corresponds to a resonance peak in the frequency response, so order should at least match that.
    If there are no resonance peaks (very smooth) should check if soln is not well-defined.
    See Gustavsen1999 for more info.
    Also need SVD (of k rows of the a_bar values), then take its S values and plot to make sure none are small (under machine precision limit ~1e-12).

-### Data Format
-There are 2 data files, a training one used in the ANN training process, and a testing one used for ANN validation after training.

-Each data file has 2 rows "candidates", and "responses":
-- candidates: Geometrical Variables.
-  This should be 3 geometric variables considered during design, such as l_p (patch length), l_a (aperture length), and h_c (cavity height).
-- responses: [Freq, Real(S-Param), Imaginary(S-Param)]

-### Data Parameter Test Results:
-#### SVM Mape
-- Default no scaling (Scikit Linear SVC):
-  Test: 6.47%
-- Scaled Data:
-  Test: 4.406%, 4.01%, Train: 5.707%
-  (All data after this is assumed scaled as it helps)
-- RBF Kernel:
-  Test: 4.406%, Train: 4.76%
-- Sigmoid Kernel:
-  Test: 3.647%, Train: 4.90%
-- Polynomial Kernel:
-  Test: 5.656%